HomeThe Generations in Jazz Experience

 The GIJ Big Top

-Imagine a “the largest big top in the Southern Hemisphere “in a paddock, ten minutes from the heart of Mount Gambier, seating 8000 people as part of a major concert that would rival any city based venue.
+Imagine “the largest big top in the Southern Hemisphere “in a paddock, ten minutes from the heart of Mount Gambier, seating 8000 people as part of a major concert that would rival any city based venue.

 Imagine finding accommodation for 5500 participants as do the GIJ Accommodation Team.

-Imagine 5500 participants being fed in three venues, over two or three sittings for dinner from Friday to lunch on Sunday, or fifteen separate venues being utilized over an area of eighty acres for Saturday’s school competition.
+Imagine 5500 participants being fed in three venues, over two or three sittings for dinner from Friday to lunch on Sunday, or thirteen separate venues being utilized over an area of eighty acres for Saturday’s school competition.